sohilaakram/ALU_SV_Verification/README.md

-# Design and Verification of ALU with SystemVerilog Environment
+# Design and Verification of ALU with SystemVerilog and UVM

  ## Block Diagram